theoariandi92-hue/llm-playground/README.md

 # LLM Playground

-A hands-on playground for learning LLM application development, evaluation, and model comparison using local and cloud-based language models.
+A personal project for learning how to build, evaluate, and deploy LLM-powered applications.

-The project focuses on building reusable LLM components, structured outputs, automated evaluation pipelines, and benchmarking frameworks to compare model performance across accuracy, latency, and reliability dimensions.
+Most LLM tutorials focus on prompting a model.
+This project focuses on everything around the model: structured outputs, evaluation pipelines, benchmarking, testing, provider abstraction, and API serving.

+The goal is to better understand practical questions such as:

+* Which model performs best for a given task?
+* How much latency am I paying for higher accuracy?
+* How reliable are structured outputs across different models?
+* How can LLM applications be tested and evaluated systematically?

 ---